m2march/tht/README.md

 	tht beat input.wav

 The beat modality produces a final beat tracking.
-The output is a serie of beat times (in ms), one beat per line.
+The output is a series of beat times (in ms), one beat per line.

 ## Model implementation